 9. Have the Student Rewrite and Revise

-If possible, have the student rewrite specific parts of the paper that you are discussing right there in your office so that you can watch the rewriting process up close to ensure she is understanding your point.
-That way, she walks away from the conference with some of the rewriting started, an approach to the rewriting process that can translate to other parts of the document, and a good idea of how much time the rewriting process will take.
+If possible, have the student rewrite specific parts of the paper that you are discussing right there in your office so that you can watch the rewriting process up close to ensure they are understanding your point.
+That way, the student walks away from the conference with some of the rewriting started, an approach to the rewriting process that can translate to other parts of the document, and a good idea of how much time the rewriting process will take.

 10. Give the Student Options